datlife/behavioral-cloning/README.md

 My appoarch is to try to minimize the amount of parameters low while retaining the accuracy as high as possible.
 Many suggests to use [NVIDIA End-to-End Learning For Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf) since it is provenly well-suited for this problem.
 However, I want to explore something new.

 The input of this problem is temporal input.
 Recurrent Neural Network actually should be applied to this problem.
 In fact, the [winner](https://github.com/udacity/self-driving-car/tree/master/challenges/challenge-2) of the Udacity Challenge 2 used an LSTM + CNN to train his model.
-I tried to implemented it in `DatNet.py`, however, it was hard to train or I might not know how to train it properly yet.
-On theory, this should work better than a Convolutional Neural Networks.
+I tried to implemented it in `DatNet.py`, however, it was hard to train due to exploding vanishing gradient or I might not know how to train it properly yet.
+In theory, this should work better than a Convolutional Neural Networks.

 As limited of time resources, I decided to switch back to CNN.
 I found an intersting paper by [`He et all`](https://arxiv.org/pdf/1603.05027.pdf).
 Basically, they did not use traditional Conv--->ReLU-->MaxPool.
 Instead, they eliminated MaxPool and performed BatchNorm before Activation along with `ResNet` architecture.
 So it would be something like following

 ![alt](https://github.com/dat-ai/behavioral-cloning/raw/master/docs/resnet_preact.PNG)

 Before fully connected layer, they did avergage pooling.
 This significantly reduces the amount of parameters.
-I tried to implemented it.
+I tried to implement it.
 Woolah, it provided me much  better result.

 Here is my Network architecture.